ollyblink/engine/userstories/patient_userstories.md

 1. A user logs in with the specified username and password.
 2. The encrypted private key and encrypted encryption key are transferred to the client.
-3. The private key is decrypted and used to decrypt the encryption key
+3. The private key is decrypted and used to decrypt the encryption key.
-4. The encryption key is returned to the system
+4. The encryption key is returned to the system.

 **I want to be able to share this data with my doctor.**

+1. A user invites another user to read and update